twilightscapes/twilightscapes-live/src/content/pages/index.md

 ---
-template: index-page
 slug: /
-title: Night Photography
 tagline: Twilightscapes - Night Photography by Todd Lambert
 featuredImage: /assets/twilight-promo-in-the-sky-with-diamonds.jpg
 secondaryImage: /assets/night316.jpg
+underlayImage: /assets/swd-foreground.png
+showInfo: ""
+youtuber: "iHxmNzMfDj4"
+youtubeautostart: "1"
+title: Night Photography
+svgImage: /assets/campfire.svg
+showPosts: true
 cta:
-  ctaText: "See the photos"
+  ctaText: See the Posts
   ctaLink: /#posts
-youtuber: "iHxmNzMfDj4"
-youtubestart: "0"
-youtubeend: "0"
+youtubeend: ""
+showFeature: true
+youtubecontrols: ""
+template: index-page
 youtubemute: "1"
-youtubecontrols: "0"
-svgzindex: "0"
+svgzindex: ""
-underlayImage: /assets/swd-foreground.png
-svgImage: /assets/campfire.svg
+youtubestart: ""
 ---
 Finding obscure locations and unusual subject matter, Todd has excelled at capturing long exposure photos of rarely seen moments of time.

 As a location scout and avid urban explorer, Todd learned to photograph what he sees and to bring the unique subject matter he finds to light.

 Let Todd's night photography and digital storytelling, prove to you that the night is indeed beautiful.